Deep-Learning-Cash-Cam/cashcam_android_app/README.md

 ## Server & Database

-- **Database**: SQLite Db.
-Stores user information and image history.
+- **Database**: SQLite DB Stores user information and image history.
 Local cache is also used for logs and fetched data.
 - **Detection Model**: The server runs the detection and classification model.
 - **Communication**: The app seamlessly communicates with the server for image processing and data storage.